shilpashreshta/Learnings/Cloud_Basics.md

 PaaS is well suited to provide a complete development environment without the headache of maintaining all the development infrastructure.
 ## Scenarios
 Some common scenarios where PaaS might make sense include:

-Development framework: PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
+- Development framework: PaaS provides a framework that developers can build upon to develop or customize cloud-based applications.
 Similar to the way you create an Excel macro, PaaS lets developers create applications using built-in software components.
 Cloud features such as scalability, high-availability, and multi-tenant capability are included, reducing the amount of coding that developers must do.
-Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions.
+- Analytics or business intelligence: Tools provided as a service with PaaS allow organizations to analyze and mine their data, finding insights and patterns and predicting outcomes to improve forecasting, product design decisions, investment returns, and other business decisions.
 ## Software as a Service
 Software as a service (SaaS) is the most complete cloud service model from a product perspective.
 With SaaS, you’re essentially renting or using a fully developed application.
 Email, financial software, messaging applications, and connectivity software are all common examples of a SaaS implementation.

 While the SaaS model may be the least flexible, it’s also the easiest to get up and running.
 It requires the least amount of technical knowledge or expertise to fully employ.
 ## Scenarios
 Some common scenarios for SaaS are:

-Email and messaging.
+- Email and messaging.
-Business productivity applications.
+- Business productivity applications.
-Finance and expense tracking.
+- Finance and expense tracking.

+## Public Cloud Use Cases
+1. Hosting Web Applications
+Example: An e-commerce startup, ShopEase, launches its website using AWS EC2(Elastic Computing Cloud is a service provided by AWS that offers scalable and resizable virtual servers, called "instances," in the cloud. ) instances and stores customer images in AWS S3.
+They can quickly scale up during holiday sales by adding more EC2 instances.
+2. Development and Testing Environments
+Example: A software company, CodeSpark, uses Google Cloud Platform (GCP) for their development teams.
+Developers create isolated testing environments with Google Compute Engine to run tests without affecting production.
+3. Big Data Analytics
+Example: A data analytics firm, InsightIQ, uses Azure HDInsight to process large datasets for a retail chain.
+They analyze purchase patterns and provide customer insights for better marketing strategies.
+(Azure HDInsight is a fully managed, cloud-based service from Microsoft Azure for processing large datasets using popular open-source frameworks such as Hadoop, Spark, Hive, Kafka, and HBase.
+It provides a scalable, cost-effective, and enterprise-ready platform for big data analytics)
+4. Startups Needing Rapid Scalability
+Example: A video streaming startup, Streamify, uses AWS Lambda to handle millions of users during a viral launch event.
+It scales automatically without upfront investment in physical servers.

+## Private Cloud Use Cases
+1. Regulatory Compliance Requirements (e.g., Healthcare, Banking)
+Example: A healthcare organization, MediSecure, deploys patient data management on a private cloud using OpenStack.
+This ensures compliance with HIPAA regulations by keeping sensitive data on-premises.
+2. Handling Sensitive Workloads
+Example: A defense contractor, SecureTech, uses a VMware-based private cloud to store confidential government documents.
+The controlled environment ensures data is not exposed to public networks.
+3. Organizations with Predictable Workloads
+Example: A large retail chain, RetailSphere, predicts its seasonal workload and maintains an on-premise private cloud infrastructure to handle inventory and logistics management.

+## Hybrid Cloud Use Cases
+1. Disaster Recovery and Business Continuity
+Example: A financial services firm, FinSync, uses a hybrid cloud.
+Their primary database is hosted on-premises, but they replicate critical data to Azure Blob Storage in the public cloud for disaster recovery.
+2. Workload Balancing Between On-Prem and Cloud
+Example: A manufacturing company, FactoryPlus, uses a hybrid cloud setup.
+Their CAD software runs on-prem for better performance, but heavy simulations are offloaded to AWS High-Performance Compute (HPC) instances during peak times.
+3. Temporary Capacity Increases
+Example: An event management company, EventHive, uses a hybrid cloud.
+During large events, they temporarily move ticketing and guest registration systems to Google Cloud to handle increased traffic.